-Question: How long must I reside in Colorado to file for divorce in Colorado?
+Question: How long must I reside in state to file for divorce?

 Question: How long does a divorce proceeding take?